Amazon Prime is not just about getting stuff delivered for free.

-You can use Spotify for free music streaming, but you need to be prepared to stop for adverts.
+You can use Spotify for free music streaming, but you will need to be prepared to put up with regular adverts.

 With Prime Music, you can listen to your songs through the Amazon website, using their app, on an Echo and can even create your own playlists of your favourite hits.

-As a Prime member, you can choose to upgrade your music to Prime Music Unlimited.
+As Prime members, you can choose to upgrade your music to Prime Music Unlimited.
 This will give you access to 40 million songs!

 You will need to pay to upgrade the membership, but it’s discounted for Prime members.
-It will cost you an extra £3.99 a month for Music Unlimited if you want to listen on your Echo or £7.99 a month for an individual plan (£9.99 for non-Prime).
+It will cost you an extra £3.99 per month for Amazon Music Unlimited if you want to listen on your Echo or £7.99 a month for an individual plan (£9.99 for non-Prime).

-You don’t need to upgrade though, and remember there is a free Music Unlimited trial.
+You don’t need to upgrade though, and remember there is a free trial.

 Want to save money on your supermarket bill?
 Who doesn’t?!

-The costs are really competitive and you’ll get the same or better prices that you could get at ASDA, Tesco, Sainsbury’s and Morrisons.
+The costs are really competitive and you’ll get the same or better prices than you could get at ASDA, Tesco, Sainsbury’s and Morrisons.
 So, this will see you saving money on your regular monthly spending.